mty22/krunker.io-translations/README.md

 If you are ready to push a change, please submit a pull request or ontact frzn#1030 on Discord or @frznmatt on Twitter for assistance.

+You're also welcome to modify CODEOWNERS file if you wish to be added as a default reviewer.

 Known issues:
 - Issue with grammar https://github.com/mty22/Krunker-Languages/issues/1